Omermigdal/bisbis10_typescript/README.md

 ## Technical Aspects

-The system is built using Express as net framework.
+- The system is built using Express as net framework.
-Data persistence is managed using PostgreSQL.
+- Data persistence is managed using PostgreSQL.
-We manage our database interactions using [Prisma](https://www.prisma.io/docs), an open-source database ORM .
+- database interactions is managed by using [Prisma](https://www.prisma.io/docs), an open-source database ORM .

 ## APIs